CoderMonkie/vue-grabbing-box/README.md

 import GrabbingBox from 'vue-grabbing-box'; // import as vue2 for default
 // or
 import GrabbingBox from 'vue-grabbing-box/dist/vue2`; // specify vue2
-// recommend, if case of changing default export to vue3 Vue.use(GrabbingBox);
+// recommend, in case of changing default export to vue3 Vue.use(GrabbingBox);

 // or import component directly